 - For more information on the architecture curriculum and course descriptions of all classes also visit the course listings under Required Courses for each track.

-Thesis Projects in the Architecture Program
+Senior Projects in the Architecture Program

 Transfer Admission Requirements

 In order to graduate with a Bachelor of Architecture at Drexel, all students are required to fulfill the complete curriculum as stated in the respective course requirements for their incoming year and track (Evening or 2+4 Program respectively).
 A hard copy of this information is given to every student when he or she enters the program and can be viewed as a contract between the student and the university.

 Please note that all transfer students will be considered on probation during their first full academic year.
 At the end of the first four quarters at Drexel, a comprehensive review of the student’s performance and a portfolio review may be conducted.
 If necessary, the students may be required to take additional classes as remediation if lacking skills or weak performance have become obvious.
 This is meant to ensure that all of our students are able to complete the curriculum with sufficient knowledge, skills and success.